tiyasa94/Certificates-Awards/README.md

 - **National Talent Search Examination (NTSE) Scholarship**
   *Issued by DST* | May 2014
   Awarded for my top academic performance during school years.

 ---

-## **Client & Team Recognition**

-- **Client Value Creation Award**
-  *Awarded by Manager at Accenture*
-  Recognized for consistently driving client value through innovative solutions.

-- **Best People Award**
-  *Awarded by Team Lead at Accenture*
-  Honored for being an innovative, curious, and tech-savvy collaborator.

-- **Actively Innovate Award**
-  *Awarded by Project Manager at Accenture*
-  Acknowledged for fostering innovation in all aspects of my work.

-- **Integrity Award**
-  *Awarded by Project Manager at Accenture*
-  Recognized for maintaining a strong ethical foundation in data loading and operations.

----